 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the Port is included in Note 2 to the financial statements.
-As described in Note 2 to the Port's basic financial statements, the Port implemented a new Governmental Accounting Standards Board (GASB) Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
-Implementation of the statement did not have a significant impact on the Port for the fiscal year ended June 30, 2019.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended June 30, 2020.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.

-Report to Board of Port Commissioners Required Communications (Continued) Year ended June 30, 2019
+Report to Board of Port Commissioners Required Communications (Continued) Year ended June 30, 2020